gregbeech/scion/README.md

 [![Gem Version][fury-badge]][fury] [![Build Status][travis-badge]][travis] [![Code Climate][cc-badge]][cc] [![Test Coverage][ccc-badge]][ccc] [![YARD Docs][docs-badge]][docs]

-An HTTP framework for building RESTful APIs, inspired by [Spray][spray].

-At the moment I probably wouldn't use this gem for anything you actually depend on because it's _very_ early in its lifecycle.
-However, this is a flavour of what's in here.
+An HTTP framework for building RESTful APIs.
+As you can probably tell from the very low version number, this is in very early stages of development so I wouldn't use it anywhere close to production yet.
+But have a play around and let me know what you think, I'm very open to feedback.

 ## HTTP Model